-You can turn off Fire alarm sounding by pressing the OFF key on any keypad or other arming/disarming device.
+You can turn off Fire alarm sounding by pressing the OFF key on any keypad or other arming/disarming device in that partition.
 To clear the "memory of alarm" and to reset the detector's alarm, enter the security code plus OFF again.